What is payroll software?

 OnPay allows you to manipulate payroll reports in real-time, including rearranging columns and adding up to 50 data points for comparison.
 Source: OnPay

-OnPay boasts the simplest pricing of all the vendors on my shortlist.
+OnPay has the simplest pricing of all the vendors on my list.
 For $40 per month plus $6 PEPM, you get access to OnPay’s entire platform, including payroll and basic HR features.
 These include:

 • Multi-state payroll.